 OUR FOOD VISION

-In the Gayhurst kitchen we cook as much of the school lunch food as possible from scratch and give the children a variety of ingredients and flavours that they enjoy.
+Our Head Chef is Helen Cottle.
+Helen and the kitchen team cook as much of the school lunch food as possible from scratch.
+They use a variety of ingredients and choose flavours that the children enjoy.

-- We have experimented with putting foods such as herbs and salads on the tables for the children to share and choose themselves, this is a good social experience for the children and they also seem to enjoy food when they feel able to choose it.
+- We put salads on the tables for the children to share and choose themselves - this is a good social experience for the children and they also seem to especially enjoy food when they feel able to choose.

-- We talk and listen to the children every day, encouraging them to try things and asking what they think through the green ball, yellow ball voting system.
+- We talk and listen to the children, encouraging them to try things and asking what they think of the food.

 We would love to have your feedback on both the menus and school lunches - please contact email@example.com